Williams Ranch, Texas: History

 A petition leading to the legislation that formed Mills County specified Williams Ranch as the county seat.

 Today, there is ample evidence of what was once a thriving ranching community including a well-maintained cemetery.
-The Allen family presently own property adjacent to the cemetery and are local historians.
+The Allen family presently owns property adjacent to the cemetery and are local historians.

 Geography

 Williams Ranch is sited near Mullin Creek, which rises in central Mills County and runs southwest for 12 miles to join on Brown Creek.
 The settlement served as a stage stop on The Wire Road, a dirt road running from Austin to Fort Phantom Hill near Abilene named for the telegraph line which was the first communication line between Austin and the military outpost.
 The local terrain is characterized by steep slopes and benches, surfaced by shallow clay loams or sandy soils, which support juniper, live oak, mesquite, and grasses.